learningequality/ka-lite/INSTALL.md

 (If you're installing the server to test/develop, rather than deploy, follow the [development instructions](docs/DEVELOPMENT.md) instead.)

+The installation script should have given you the option of setting the server to run automatically in the background when the computer boots.
+If you skipped this step, you can do it later by running `sudo ./runatboot.sh` from inside the `ka-lite/kalite` directory.

 To start the server, run the `start.sh` script in the `ka-lite` directory.
 You may want to have this script run automatically when you start the computer.

 The local KA Lite website should now be accessible at [http://127.0.0.1:8008/](http://127.0.0.1:8008/) (replace 127.0.0.1 with your computer's external ip address or domain to access it from another connected computer).